Healthy Homes Assessment Aotea

 Rental Property Home Assessments Aotea

-The areas of rental property that are affected by the Healthy Homes Standard in Aotea include each:
+The areas of rental property that are affected through Health Homes Standard.
+Healthy Homes Standards in Aotea include each:

 • Living Room